codsen/codsen/packages/json-comb-core/README.md

 //    }
 ```

-### ouput

-A plain object, which can be used in `enforceKeyset()`.
-See below.

 ## enforceKeyset()

-Reads an input plain object and a keyset schema object and normalises the input plain object
+Reads an input plain object and a keyset schema object and normalises the input plain object, adding any missing keys.

 ### input